gethinode/hinode/content/post/troubleshooting-formula-errors.md

     {
       "name": "Chris Stegall",
       "title": "Marketing Director",
-      "webp": "/img/contributors/chris-stegall_128-128.webp",
+      "jpeg": "/img/contributors/chris-stegall_352x352.jpg",
     },
   "layout": "single",
   "thumbnail": { "url": "/img/1_JwH1p88bpVCuFfJ0DjcVCA.jpg" },
 }
 ---

-Formulas are one of [Salesforce’s ](https://www.salesforce.com/products/)most powerful tools for manipulating, understanding, and exploring your data.
 From automating routine calculations to enforcing data best-practices, formulas are a key component of making your org work the way you want it to.
 But what do you do when one of those pesky errors stands between you and your vision?

 In today’s post, we’ll walkthrough troubleshooting a formula error from start to finish, so you can learn what to ask, and how to react, when you’re not getting the results you expect.

 Let’s dive in!

 ## The Problem